-The most outstanding quips, gibes and utterances from Arizona's political scene this week.Read More »
+This week's most outstanding quips, gibes and utterances from Arizona's political world.Read More »

 A member of the coalition of Senate Republicans who broke away from the majority party and voted for Gov. Jan Brewer’s Medicaid expansion proposal is contemplating whether to run for office in 2014.

 Sen. Bob Worsley, R-Mesa, said that while he intends to run at this point, the decision is one he must still mull over in the coming year – and any reservations he has to running have nothing to do with his vote on Medicaid.